hashgraph/hedera-services/platform-sdk/docs/base/logging/logging.md

 ## Hedera Logging API

 ### Introduction
-Our custom logging facade is crafted to meet our unique requirements, ensuring compatibility with various software integrations.
+The Hedera Logging API is a custom logging facade which is crafted to meet our unique requirements, ensuring compatibility with various software integrations.
 It acts as a bridge, redirecting events from our facade to SLF4J, providing flexibility for projects dependent on our modules.

 ### Architecture and Configuration
-Our architecture does not dictate the format of logging output, allowing for a wide range of output options.
+The architecture does not dictate the format of logging output, allowing for a wide range of output options.
 This flexibility permits various configurations, from console outputs to integrations with systems like Graylog or Kibana.

-### Features of Our Logging Facade
+### Features of the Logging Facade
-Our facade goes beyond mere message logging, encapsulating rich information within each logging event.
+The facade goes beyond mere message logging, encapsulating rich information within each logging event.
 Key features include:

 1. **Support for Message Placeholders**
 2. **Event Origin Tracking**